pragmint/open-practices/capabilities/visual-management.md

 ### Ensure Tools Are Simple and Actionable

 The power of visual management lies in what you don’t need to explain.
 If a display takes more than a few seconds to understand, it’s not helping.
+It's common for dashboards to collect dust, partly because their utility is unclear or complicated.
 Good visualizations surface tension in the system and point to next steps without adding friction or noise.

 ### Evolve Visual Displays Regularly